Programs

 Brains Coordinated Research Accelerator

-Brains is a 13-week, part-time program to provide the skills and opportunities to translate ambitious research visions that aren’t a good fit for a company but are too big for a single academic lab into impact.
+Brains is a 15-week, part-time accelerator to provide the skills and opportunities for ambitious individuals to execute on research visions with potentially huge impact that aren’t a good fit for a company but are too big for a single academic lab.

 Think YCombinator for coordinated research programs.